davecom/SwiftGraph/README.md

 ### Functions
 * `bfs()` - Finds a path from one vertex to another in a `Graph` using a breadth-first search.
 Returns an array of `Edge`s going from the source vertex to the destination vertex or an empty array if no path could be found.
 * `dfs()` - Finds a path from one vertex to another in a `Graph` using a depth-first search.
 Returns an array of `Edge`s going from the source vertex to the destination vertex or an empty array if no path could be found.
-* `djikstra()` - Finds the shortest path from a starting vertex to every other vertex in a `WeightedGraph`.
+* `dijkstra()` - Finds the shortest path from a starting vertex to every other vertex in a `WeightedGraph`.
 Returns a tuple who's first element is an array of the distances to each vertex in the graph arranged by index.
 The second element of the tuple is a dictionary mapping graph indices to the previous `Edge` that gets them there in the shortest time from the staring vertex.
 Using this dictionary and the function `pathDictToPath()`, you can find the shortest path from the starting vertex to any other connected vertex.
-See the `djikstra()` unit tests in `DjikstraGraphTests.swift` for a demo of this.
+See the `dijkstra()` unit tests in `DijkstraGraphTests.swift` for a demo of this.
 Note: this implementation of djikstra's algorithm does not use a priority queue, so it's quite slow.

 ## Authorship & License
 SwiftGraph is written by David Kopec and released under the MIT License (see `LICENSE`).
 You can find my email address on my GitHub profile page.
 I encourage you to submit pull requests and open issues here on GitHub.